Rare Earth Processing Facility

 Our Rare Earth Experts

-muhammad imran src
+src muhammad imran

-Dr. Muhammad Imran is the Vice-President of SRC's REE Division.
+Muhammad is the Vice-President of SRC's REE Division.
 He started as a research engineer in the EOR Field Development Business Unit and then was assigned the responsibilities of Business Unit Manager in 2013.
 He then became the Director of Operations EOR Processes and Field Development.
 He has a PhD in Chemical Engineering.
 His career highlights at SRC include many research projects, such as innovative proofs of concept, development and optimization of medium and heavy oil EOR processes, lab-scale equipment design, and physical and mathematical modelling.

 src jack zhang

-Dr. Jack Zhang is an Associate Vice-President, Strategic Technologies in SRC's Mining and Minerals Division.
+Jack is an Associate Vice-President, Strategic Technologies in SRC's Mining and Energy Division.
 He has over 20 years of extensive industrial, engineering, operation and research experience.
 His major areas of focus include the processing of rare earth, uranium, potash and phosphate, rare metals, lithium, industrial minerals, as well as tailings/mine water/effluent treatment.
 At SRC, he has led and supervised numerous mineral processing, metallurgical testing, optimization and R&D projects for global clients.

 src baodong zhao

-Dr. Baodong Zhao manages SRC's Mineral Processing team.
+Baodong manages SRC's Mineral Processing team.
 He has more than 25 years of experience in metallurgical engineering and project management, particularly in rare earth mineral processing and hydrometallurgy.
 Baodong has led and participated in laboratory and pilot plant test work, as well as Preliminary Economic Assessments covering sample preparation, mineralogical characterization, beneficiation, hydrometallurgy and REE separation.

 Additional Resources

-Rare Earth Processing Facility Fact Sheet - View
+Rare Earth Processing Facility Brochure - View

 Rare Earth Processing Facility FAQs - View